thma/generic-persistence/README.md

 ## Status

-The library is in an early stage of development.
+The library is still work in progress.
 All test cases are green and it should be ready for early adopters.
-Several things are still missing:
+But API changes are still possible and several things are still missing:

 - auto-incrementing primary keys
 - caching